Funny-mad-Peeea/ScaiIlp/doc/readme.txt

 The Visual Studio Solution (.sln) contains three projects:

-- IlpSolverDll creates IlpSolverDll.dll
+- ScaiIlpDll creates ScaiIlp.dll
-  ilp_solver.dll contains the Cbc solver.
+  ScaiIlp.dll contains the Cbc solver.
   It can be linked dynamically into other programs.
-- ScaiCbc creates scaicbc.exe
+- ScaiIlpExe creates ScaiIlp.exe
-  scaicbc.exe also contains the Cbc solver. scaicbc.exe can be started in a separate process and communicates via shared memory.
+  ScaiIlp.exe also contains the Cbc solver.
+  ScaiIlp.exe can be started in a separate process and communicates via shared memory.
-- IlpSolverUnitTest demonstrates usage for both of above projects.
+- UnitTest demonstrates usage for both of above projects.

 3.2 Usage
 ---------

-3.2.1 IlpSolverDll.dll
+3.2.1 ScaiIlp.dll

 Include ilp_solver_interface.hpp and ilp_solver_factory.hpp.
-Link against IlpSolverDll.dll.
+Link against ScaiIlp.dll.

 The published solver interface is ILPSolverInterface.
-If you are using IlpSolverDll.dll, then you must call create_XYZ_solver() from ilp_solver_factory.hpp in order to create a concrete solver.
+If you are using ScaiIlp.dll, then you must call create_solver_XYZ() from ilp_solver_factory.hpp in order to create a concrete solver.
 To destroy the solver later, you MUST call destroy_solver() instead of deleting the pointer yourself.

-3.2.2 ScaiCbc
+3.2.2 ScaiIlp.exe

-To use scaicbc.exe, there is a class ILPSolverStub that can be instantiated by calling create_stub_solver().
+To use ScaiIlp.exe, there is a class ILPSolverStub that can be instantiated by calling create_solver_stub().
 This function expects the base name of a solver executable (in the same directory) and a name for a shared memory segment.